-Use video conference software that has a gallery type feature that allows all participants to be seen as it will help to keep people engaged and reduce the risk of multitasking among members.
-Utilize the virtual software features like chat and “raise your hand” to signal when someone would like to comment.
+Use video conference software that has a gallery-type feature that allows all participants to be seen as it will help to keep people engaged and reduce the risk of multitasking among members.
+Utilize software features like chat and “raise your hand” to signal when someone would like to comment.

 The Virtual CAB Time Commitment